cognitom/personal-env/remote/README.md

 ## 1. Create VM instance on GCP

+Login to GCP, and open Google Cloud Shell.

 For example, to create an instance named "hello", run the command below:

 ```bash